-The full description and analyses of the Focus group is given in Annex 3 - Focus group report
+The full description and analyses of the Focus group is given in Annex 2 - Focus group report.

-Interviews with managers
+3.2.2 Interviews with managers

-The expert interviews were organised in the framework of the development of the Implementation plan for the governance model of the future ECHO CNO.
+The expert interviews were organized in the framework of the development of the Implementation plan for the governance model of the future ECHO CNO.